 Floral tubes or vials are constructed of hard green or clear plastic.
-The stem of a flower is pushed through the hole in the cap to give it a water source until it is delivered.
+The stems of the flower are pushed through holes in the floral water tubes cap to give the blossoms a water source until they are delivered.
 These vials can be cumbersome as a water source for a decorative bouquet of flowers for a wedding or formal occasion.
 You have other alternatives to the plastic water vials for your cut flower bouquet.

 Video of the Day